peitaosu/PalmA-crossplatform/README.md

 **PalmA** is a crossplatform somatosensory application to assist computer user interface control.

-The **1st** version was code by Peitao Su, Aiwei Yu, Erbo Yu and Xiaoli Sheng from 2014-2015 in Shanghai Ocean University.
+The **1st** version was contributed by Peitao Su, Aiwei Yu, Erbo Yu and Xiaoli Sheng from 2014 to 2015 in Shanghai Ocean University.

-**PalmA for Crossform&Desktop** version recode by Peitao Su in April 2016.
+**PalmA for Crossplatform** version was re-written by Peitao Su in April 2016.

-**PalmA for IoT&Server** version recode by Aiwei Yu in April 2016.
+**PalmA for IoT** version was written by Aiwei Yu in April 2016.

 License
 =======